jordanmoore/jordanmoore.github.io/_posts/2019-04-13-idea-friction.md

 In general, the faster you can express and capture ideas, the more they stay true and intact.
 Therefore, verbalising your ideas is the fastest route to expressing and capturing them.
 It's the current benchmark.

-Writing down ideas, whether by pen or by typing, increases idea friction but enjoys the retrieval benefit.
-Sketching, drawing or visualising through design tools has a much higher rate of idea friction but enjoys the benefit of higher fidelity.
+Writing down ideas, whether by pen or by typing, increases idea friction but enjoys the retrieval benefit of finding them again at a later point in time.
+Sketching, drawing or visualising through design tools has a much greater rate of idea friction but enjoys the benefit of higher fidelity than other methods.

-Idea friction is especially true of any collaborative endeavour where you have an exchange of ideas.
-If the ideas are being discussed verbally you need to bank your idea, wait your turn, listen and understand others’ ideas, contribute, notice how it affects your idea, then communicate.
+Idea friction is especially true of any **collaborative** endeavour where you have an exchange of ideas.
+If the ideas are being discussed verbally you need to bank your idea, wait your turn, listen and understand ideas from other parties, contribute, notice how it affects your idea, then communicate.

 It is therefore desirable where possible to reduce idea friction by shortening the time between idea conception internally and manifestation externally so ideas can be captured and acted upon.